Masala Herb

 • Throw in the salt, brown sugar and cinnamon powder.
 Mix well and let it cook for a minute or two before you add the cashew nuts (whole or in rough pieces).

-• The semolina porridge cooks fast and you will be looking for something like a liquid consistency, so only cook it for a few minutes.
-Then take from the heat and add the banana slices before serving the semolina breakfast porridge hot.
+• The semolina porridge cooks fast, and you will be looking for something like a liquid consistency, so only cook it for a few minutes.
+Then take it from the heat and add the banana slices before serving the semolina breakfast porridge hot.
+The porridge thickens as it cools.

 Semolina Breakfast Porridge www.masalaherb.com